coltsaa/rtc/README.md

 ~`update 1.2` : what\`s more , 4 kinds of image effect added .~

-`update 2` : RTC peer connection added .
-As a simple RTC application , it worked , even you could line with yourself .
+~`update 2` : RTC peer connection added .
+As a simple RTC application , it worked , even you could line with yourself .~

+`update 3` : Use Java override the code , now can use it between 2 computers!